Transverse tori in Engel manifolds: Further background

-Now suppose $\Sigma$ is a surface in an Engel manifold $M$.
-If $\Sigma$ has no $\W$-tangencies, it canonically lies in a contact 3-manifold $N$, and its $\E$-foliation corresponds to the $\xi$-foliation in $N$.
+Now suppose $\Sigma$ is a surface in an even-contact 4-manifold $M$.
+If $\Sigma$ has no $\W$-tangencies, it canonically lies in a contact 3-manifold $N$, and its $\E$-foliation corresponds to the $\xi$-foliation in $N$ (Section~\ref{EngelChar}).
 We would like these two characterizations of the foliation to determine the same orientation.
 This is achieved by modding out $\W$ and applying the previous paragraph.
 Thus, a positive tangent vector to the $\E$-foliation, followed by a tangent vector to $\Sigma$ on which $\alpha$ is positive should again give the preassigned orientation on $\Sigma$.
-If $\Sigma$ is transverse to $\D$, then its orientation is inherited from the Engel structure by identifying $\D|\Sigma$ as the normal bundle and $(TM/\D)|\Sigma$ with $T\Sigma$.
+If $\Sigma$ is transverse to an Engel plane field $\D$, then its orientation is inherited by identifying $\D|\Sigma$ as the normal bundle and $(TM/\D)|\Sigma$ with $T\Sigma$.
 Modding out $\W$ identifies this orientation with the one on $\Sigma$ in $N$ for which the oriented line field $\L=\D/\W$ is positively transverse.
 For example, if $\Sigma$ projects to a boundary in $N$, preserving orientation, then $\L$ must be outward transverse.
 Alternatively, in our local coordinates, $\beta\wedge\alpha$ is a positive area form on $TM/\D$ and hence on $\Sigma$ in $M$, so $\beta$ is positive on the characteristic line field of a transverse surface.
 This is also consistent with identifying the characteristic line field as $\E/\D\subset TM/\D$ and locally applying our convention orienting these by $Y$ and $(Y,Z)$.